andrewcbuensalida/graphql-playlist/README.md

 from https://medium.com/@ramavathvinayak/deploy-a-node-js-application-on-aws-ec2-with-nginx-as-a-reverse-proxy-e8f41f1edaef
-then sudo service nginx restart now it really works without the port at the end of the url
+then sudo service nginx restart now it really works without the port at the end of the url dont forget the .env or else it will just flash or crash. very important, the client has to point to 13.250.105.63 instead of local host

+now trying ubuntu
+just found out i cant copy paste into the terminal